 - St. Paul Ballet reserves the right to suspend or dismiss any student whose attitude is found to be unsatisfactory or who engages in disruptive or disorderly behavior, who uses inappropriate language, or who uses illegal drugs or alcohol on the premises or at off-site performance/rehearsal spaces.
 In such a situation the School Director will be immediately contacted and the student placed under supervision until his/her parent/guardian has arrived (an adult will be escorted off the premises).
 The student/adult will be readmitted to the class/performance only after approval of the School Director.
 NOTE: If unsafe or negative behavior occurs from a minor during a performance, the parent/guardian (or a representative of SPB in their absence) must remain to supervise the student during the performance.

 - Our facility is a smoke-free environment.

-- Valuables including electronic and digital devices should not be left unattended in the dressing rooms.
+- Valuables including electronic and digital devices should not be left unattended.
 SPB is not responsible for lost valuables.